Llewellynvdm/Joomla-XML-Lang-stream/README.md

 - XML_STREAM_GPG_KEY
 > The name of the myprivatekeys.asc user
 - XML_STREAM_GPG_USER
-> A repository where you want to place the XML static files
-> like: `git@github.com:llewellynvdm/Joomla-XML-Lang-stream.git`
-> the github user must have push/pull access to this repo
-- XML_STREAM_REPO
 > A id_ed25519 ssh private key liked to the github user account
 - XML_STREAM_SSH_KEY
 > A id_ed25519.pub ssh public key liked to the github user account